top of page

 1/2 teaspoon pepper

-Heat the oil in a wide pan and fry the chicken pieces 3 at a time.
-Do not overcrowd the pan as the chicken will steam rather than fry.
+Heat the oil in a wide pan and fry the chicken pieces three at a time.
+Do not overcrowd the pan, as the chicken will steam rather than fry.
 Remove and set aside when well browned.

-Add the chicken back into the pot with the water/stock and vinegar.
-Bring to a boil, turn down the heat and simmer on low heat with a tight-fitting lid for 30 minutes.
-Turn the chicken occasionally to get it to cook on all sides.
+Add the chicken back to the pot with the water/stock and vinegar.
+Bring to a boil, turn down the heat, and simmer on low heat with a tight-fitting lid for 30 minutes.
+Turn the chicken occasionally to cook it on all sides.

 Add the mushrooms, salt and pepper, top up with water if needed, and cook for another 15 minutes till the mushrooms are soft and tender.
 Taste and adjust salt and pepper.

-Serve hot with sticky rice, preferably jasmine, or egg noodles.
+Serve hot with sticky rice or egg noodles.